 Typography: Color Contrast and Scale with Ina Saltz

 Learn to enhance the clarity and impact of your type—and your message—with effective use of color, contrast, and scale.

 Typography: Hierarchy and Navigation with Ina Saltz

 Create clear levels of importance and point readers in the right direction, whether it's for print-based or screen-based communication design.

 Typography: Working with Grids with Ina Saltz

-Find out why great designers use grids.
+Why do great designers use grids?
 Learn the principles of using grids to give your compositions strength and structure, break space into units, and streamline your design process.

 39m 36s • COURSE